Arham-jawad896/Machine_Learning-/Chapter 2/notes.md

 ### Precision/Recall Trade-off

-To understand this tradeoff, lets first understand how the SGDClassifier makes it classification decisions.
+To understand this tradeoff, let's first understand how the SGDClassifier makes it classification decisions.
 For each instance, it computes a score based on a decision function.
 If that score is greater than a threshold, it assigns the instance to the positive class, otherwise it assigns it to the negative class.

-This results in a problem: You have to balance precision and recall, but its very hard to do so.
-If you have 99% precision, there might be a very high chance that your recall is really low!
+This results in a problem: You have to balance precision and recall, but it's very hard to do so.
+If you have 99% precision, recall could be very low!

 ### ROC Curve